Alfred Cassirer: Life

+Art collection

 Cassirer was a art collector and decreed testamentarially that his entire collection was to be given to the Magistrat von Berlin to be given to the Märkisches Museum as a permanent loan.
 From March 1933, it was presented in five rooms on the first floor of the Ermelerhaus, a branch of the Märkisches Museum, Breite Straße 11 in Mitte.
-The works on display included drawings by Adolph von Menzel, works by Max Liebermann and Max Slevogt, sculptures by Ernst Barlach, Georg Kolbe and August Gaul.
-Among the main works in the collection were paintings by French artists such as Gustave Courbet, Édouard Manet, Claude Monet, Edgar Degas, Pierre-Auguste Renoir, Camille Pissarro, Alfred Sisley and Paul Cézanne.